eopf-toolkit/community-notebook-competition/README.md

 The top notebooks will be featured in the EOPF 101 book as new case studies and you will be given the chance to be a co-author of a publication on EOPF 101.

 There is also a prize pool of 10 000 Euros in upskilling vouchers sponsored by [thriveGEO](https://www.thrivegeo.com).
+In addition, there will be exciting ESA swag such as Sentinel-2 Lego sets up for grabs!

 ## Rules and Eligibility
 ### Eligibility